 Sake consists of roughly 80% water.
 Therefore, it is not an exaggeration to say that without good water you cannot make good sake.
-Luckily, about 70% of Japan's topography is actually mountainous.
-Therefore, Japan has an abundance of quality water supplying the roughly 120o sake breweries currently operating today.
+Luckily, about 70% of Japan's topography is actually mountainous providing an abundance of quality water to the roughly 120o sake breweries currently operating today.

 Historically, all of Japan's major brewing locations were centred around places with a good water supply, and even today, the two largest areas by production volume are Fushimi in Kyoto and Nada in Kobe.
 Both of these areas are blessed with an abundance of high quality water suitable for sake brewing.

 Rice is the fundamental raw ingredient of sake.
 Although it doesn't have as much influence on the final product as koji does, or arguably even the yeast for that matter, the rice used is still crucial in making good sake.
 This is particularly the case with the premium categories which often call for special rice grown specifically for sake brewing (shuzokoutekimai, 酒造好適米).